cdrummey216/whoami/README.md

 * a+b = I am a man that is a florist. //combination for self-concept, must be true as it relates to a and b
 * a+b/a = a/b = ϕ //Sense of self, or the feeling of identity, uniqueness, and self-direction. //both variable answers acknowledge that at minimum I am (~I am) and provide some datapoints to understand the self.
 * ~I am = Self-concept //an idea of the self
+* formula for the Golden Ratio with values a, b acts as the engine for identity, the ideal is fc, c = 1 - ϕ but other values possible in place of ϕ (see END iteration)

 Self-concept (*a+b*) is to self-perception (*a*) as...
 * Your self-concept is how you perceive (or understand) yourself.
 Self-concept is formed by self-perception.